wylyK/pawnder/contribution.md

 - Integrate Calendar Feature
 - Add filter events on Calendar by Pet
 - Integrate Reminder Feature
-- Designe a form allowing pet owners to either create new reminders or retrieve existing events directly from the calendar
+- Design a form allowing pet owners to either create new reminders or retrieve existing events directly from the calendar
 - Integrate User Profile Feature

 ## CI/CD